DLegit03/Active-Directory-Gap-Analysis/README.md

 Remediation

-	The POA&M was separated into two sections: Immediate Fixes and Continuous Monitoring/Management.
+	The POA&M is separated into two sections: Immediate Fixes and Continuous Monitoring/Management.
 Immediate Fixes will be fully deployed in 1 week, while the long-term changes will be fully deployed in 5-6 weeks.
 By implementing both immediate and continuous security posture improvements, we will drastically reduce system risk, establish a truly secure baseline, and maintain a NIST 800-53 Rev. 5 compliant identity environment.